CHOLERA -1873

 occupation was not cigar-making.

-This afternoon we have been making careful inquiries as to results of
+This afternoon we have been making careful inquiries as

 the cholera in the city, and we find the number of deaths within the past